Simplemux/simplemux/README.md

 Different [multiplexing policies](/documentation/multiplexing_policies.md) can be employed, depending on the flavor, i.e. four different conditions can be used and combined for triggering the sending of a multiplexed packet:

-- Number of packets
+- Number of packets/frames: A number of packets/frames is defined.
+For example, if N=3, the optimizer will send one packet every three input packets/frames.
-- Size
+- Size: A maximum size is defined.
+When it is reached, the sending is triggered.
-- Timeout
+- Timeout: A time is defined.
+If it has expired when a packet/frame arrives, the sending is triggered.
-- Period
+- Period: A period is defined.
+At the end of the period, all the stored packets are sent.

 ### Summary

-Simplemux has 3 _flavors_, 2 _tunnel modes_, 3 _modes_ (Network, UDP and TCP), and it can be used with or without RoCH compression.
+Simplemux has 3 _flavors_ (_Normal_, _Fast_ and _Blast_), 2 _tunnel modes_ (_Tun_ and _Tap_), 3 _modes_ (_Network_, _UDP_ and _TCP)_, and it can be used with or without RoHC compression.
 Therefore, it has 3x2x3x2 (36) options, in addition to the 4 multiplexing policies.
-However, not all the combinations have been implemented or make sense.
+However, not all the combinations have been implemented or do make sense.

 The next table details the options that are available:
 ```